 What a fucking fabulous face it was.
 A perfect oval, with those wide, unforgettable eyes.
 Her nose was small and straight.
 Her cheekbones almost ridiculously high.
 And her mouth…Talk about the stuff of the darkest fantasies.
 Red.
 Full.
 Too tempting.

 “I’m not confused.”
 Anger tightened each word.
 “You think I don’t know a predator when I see one?”
 Her left hand fisted around the front of his tux.
 Then she yanked him toward the nearby wall, making sure they were away from any prying eyes.
 Not that there was anyone out there to watch them.
 All of the rich humans were inside getting drunk.
 Only he and Sabrina were outside.

 Adam offered her a weak smile.
 “Predator?”
 He lifted one brow.
 “I hardly think so.
 You took one look at me, and you went running.
 I just followed you to make certain you were okay.”

-The tip of the blade pressed his throat.
+The tip of the blade pressed to his throat.
 “Bullshit,” she whispered the word like a caress.
-“You aura is the darkest one I’ve ever seen.
+“Your aura is the darkest one I’ve ever seen.
 Trust me on this, I’ve seen plenty of dark ones.”